- Canary Islands

 We're all looking to escape the cold winter weather and for many people in Europe, Tenerife is one of the top choices for a winter holiday: it's part of the EU, it's well connected via low cost flights, the weather is warm enough that you can get a tan and let's not forget the good food and cheap beer.

 We get this question quite often here at Guide to Canary Islands: what's the weather like in December?
-How warm will it be?
+How warm will it be and can you sunbathe in Tenerife in December?

 Tenerife is part of the Canary Islands, one of the most popular tourist destinations in Europe during the winter months.
 Why?